This post may contain affiliate links. As an Amazon Associate, I earn from qualifying purchases, at no extra cost to you.

 The healthiest by added sugar standards.

 Ok, that was a lot of stuff, lets recap!
-My exact suggestions for a 10-day (ish) packing list when traveling to Iceland during the summer months (May-July) is below.
+My exact suggestions for a 10-day (ish) packing list when traveling to Iceland during the summer months (May-July) are below.

 - (1) Waterproof jacket